The commandments, laws and rules within Christianity.

 Summarising Christian beliefs, faith in Jesus as our Lord and Saviour essentially comes first, in relation to being saved (going to Heaven).
 But importance is cautiously applied to the law within Christianity none-the-less.

-It is also worth making clear here that our Lord wants, more than anything else, for each of us to have a deep personal relationship with him; to walk closely with him.
-Clearly, if we do this, then the risk of sin (wrongdoing) within our lives is greatly reduced.
+It is also worth making it clear here that our Lord wants, more than anything else, for each of us to have a deep personal relationship with him.
+And he wants us to ‘walk closely through life’ with him.
+The Bible guides us on that journey.
+Clearly, if we do engage with him in life like that, then the risk of sin (wrongdoing) within our lives is greatly reduced.

 3. ESTABLISHING THE LAW